AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 If you want to return responses in a streaming manner, you can change the `stream` parameter in the request header to `true`.

-Modify as shown in the figure, but the calling code needs to have corresponding changes to support streaming responses.
+Modify as shown in the image, but the calling code needs to have corresponding changes to support streaming responses.

 <p><img src="https://cdn.acedata.cloud/24scd4.png" width="400" class="m-auto"></p>

-After changing `stream` to `true`, the API will return the corresponding JSON data line by line, and we need to make corresponding modifications at the code level to obtain the line-by-line results.
+After changing `stream` to `true`, the API will return the corresponding JSON data line by line, and we need to make appropriate modifications at the code level to obtain the line-by-line results.

 Python sample calling code: